spsigurdsson/mongo-aspnet-api/README.md

 # mongo-aspnet-api

-Using dotnet core, mongo and docker.
-This is simple counter web api, which via. a GET increments a counter and shows last time updated.
+A simple counter web api.
+With at GET we implement a counter.
+Output is current count and time of last count update.
+The Api uses dotnet core, mongo and docker.

+## Docker-compose
 In the `Dockerfile` we target the smaller  `microsoft/dotnet:1.0-runtime` which means that a `dotnet publish` must be run before building the Dockerfile.

 ```